Crohns Disease Was Your Diagnosis? Now What?

 I think that other patients sometimes get less nervous about receiving this diagnosis because it’s not that common and it’s not that well known.

-But the numbers of newly diagnosed Crohn disease patients increase every year.
+But the numbers of newly diagnosed Crohn's patients increase every year.

 Crohns disease is an autoimmune disorder.
 This means that the body attacks its own cells thinking their own cells are foreign “invaders”.
 This causes fever, pain and other inflammatory reactions.